-Assam: 65-year-old man raped minor girl, police arrested
+Assam: 65-year-old man rapes minor girl, arrested

-Guwahati: Baksa police arrested a 65-year-old man on charges of raping a 9-year-old girl at Fulguri, in Assam’s Baksa district.
+Guwahati: Baksa police arrested a 65-year-old man on charges of raping a 9-year-old girl at Fulguri in Assam’s Baksa district.

 The accused, identified as Ramesh Das, was taken into custody under the Protection of Children from Sexual Offences (POCSO) Act.